 Building on Goldsmith’s suggestion, here are eight tips for requesting feedback like a pro.

 - Focus Your Request.
 People are far more likely to give you helpful feedback if you give them a specific area you’d like feedback on.
-For instance, you might ask “How can I do better at running meetings”, or “how I communicate”, or “providing you with feedback.”
+For instance, you might ask “How can I do better at running meetings?”, or “How can I improve the way I communicate?”, or “How can I do better at providing you with feedback?”
 (Check out The Definitive Guide to Enlightened Performance Management to learn how managers can establish a routine of giving and receiving feedback with their staff.)

 - Ask for Positives.
 I always ask people to start with telling me what I’m doing well.
 This makes them feel more comfortable giving me helpful feedback.
 If I suspect someone may be uncomfortable giving me feedback, I double-down on this behavioral hack by asking for two things I’m doing well and one thing I could do differently to get better results.